 An initial contact will take place before the start of the first term of a student here at LMH and will explore with the student any immediate concerns and barriers to participation, with the offer of some financial assistance if necessary to ensure the student has the items usually brought to site by students – kettles, and so on.

 All Oxford students have access to the University Counselling service which offers a non-judgemental and free counselling service.
 Students are encouraged to register with the College GP and we have our own College nurse who is on site every day during full term.

-In addition we have a strong welfare team that includes Junior Welfare Deans, a Chaplain, and Peer Supporters (trained and supervised students) who can offer support and encouragement to all students.
+In addition we have a strong welfare team that includes our Head of Wellbeing, Junior Welfare Deans, a Chaplain, and Peer Supporters (trained and supervised students) who can offer support and encouragement to all students.
 The team can assist students with any welfare issues that may be affecting their time at LMH, and are also able to signpost students to specialist services both within and outside the University if appropriate.